What does it mean to share stories of the terrible things you have seen and felt?

 We then had a roundtable discussion with the 6 (and a half!) panellists: two special invited guests Alejandra Miller Restrepo (from Ruta Pacífica de las Mujeres, a Colombian NGO which set up the Colombian Women’s Truth and Memory Commission and participated in the Peace Festival), Rosemarie Lerner (the Peruvian co-director of the University of Bristol-led Quipu Project) and the University of Bristol team: María-Teresa Pinto Ocampo, Goya Wilson, Matthew Brown, Karen Tucker and her adorable young daughter who sat patiently on her lap, occasionally murmuring in agreement.

-One of the most interesting things to come out of the discussion was that the organisers never sought to define memory in the planning leading up to the event.
+One of the most interesting things to come out of the discussion was that the organisers never sought to define memory in the planning stage leading up to the event.
 Not only does each participant organisation perceive memory distinctly, but so do the individuals who are redefining it every day.

 For more information visit the Peace Festival site.
 You can watch the film here.